 Don't miss the 8th season of the Museum of Boulder's popular series, Boulder Conversations with Extraordinary People!
-This monthly series runs from September through April and presents the innovative people whose connection with our city make Boulder the remarkable community that it is today.
-This year's speakers include an astrophysicist working on missions to Jupiter, the world's only blind coffee roaster, and a local film critic - full lineup here.
+This monthly series presents the innovative people whose connection with our city make Boulder the remarkable community that it is today.
+Full lineup here.
 Participants enjoy wine and light appetizers and have an opportunity to interact with the speakers and ask questions.

 February's speaker is Dr. Fran Bagenal, a long-time Boulder resident and professor of Astrophysical and Planetary Sciences and Research Scientist at the Laboratory of Atmospheric and Space Physics at CU.
 She will discuss her work on the New Fontiers' missions to Pluto and Jupiter as well as her outdoor pursuits.
 For more about Dr. Bagenal, see this video and her bio below.

 Doors open: 5:30pm - enjoy wine and light appetizers courtesy of The Gourmet Kitchen.

 For more information about Museum memberships, please visit our website.
 If you have questions or wish to pay via check, please call 303.449.3464 x5

 Thanks to our generous sponsors: Flatirons Bank, First National Bank, Tebo Properties.